Super Abstraction, an interview with 1BIT©

 Bella: That sounds like a fun place to go.
 Were you alone there or was there somebody else attaining the dinner?

 1BIT: It was not clear to me.
 But there were three men and a woman waiting at the bar.
-We shake hands and they introduced themselves.
-The man in the middle was named CEO of M, on the right CTO and on the left, what was his name…
+We shook hands and they introduced themselves.
+The man in the middle was named CEO of M, on the right CTO and on the left, what was her name…

 I forgot it, sorry.
 It was such a strange name… The woman was called something with Human…Anyways, they didn’t talk much, except for the CEO.
 He couldn’t stop talking.